The Huge List of AI Tools: What's Actually Worth Using in May 2025?

 Coding

 When it comes to coding assistance, Cursor remains my top recommendation for a comprehensive solution.
 Emerging tools like Google’s Jules are promising, yet AI coding agents are still maturing towards full reliability.
 The decision between CLI and IDE-integrated tools often boils down to individual workflow preferences.
 While cloud-based builders offer fantastic speed for prototyping, I prefer Cursor’s robust environment for production-level development.
+Claude’s coding capabilities are now part of their Pro subscription - while still feeling somewhat limited compared to dedicated coding tools, it’s a significant improvement over the previous pay-as-you-go model.
 For more on my experiences and best practices for coding with AI, see my post on Coding with AI.
 To explore how AI is reshaping software quality and craftsmanship, read AI: The New Dawn of Software Craft.

 Capability | OpenAI | Anthropic | Other Alternatives | |